April 04, 2012

 We tracked each employee hour of the day to a work order.
 We had to account for all our time – just like an attorney does with “billable hours”.
 Now, mind you, this was 1988.
 There were fellow maintenance operations at other universities that didn’t have any type of formal work order system and some that had some portion of a manual system (say Inventory, or Service Calls) but tracking labor expended to a job or building?
 Virtually unheard of.

-Oh yeah, we’re supposed to go from hand writing work orders to planning?
-We’re supposed to move from “reactive” to “proactive” while switching on an entirely new system?
+Oh yeah, we’re supposed to go from handwriting work orders to planning?
+Are we supposed to move from “reactive” to “proactive” while switching on an entirely new system?
 And, this “planner” you speak of – how do we fund this position?

 No, at that point, MAPCON came off the list.
 I was panicked.
 As the person who would ultimately be responsible for this CMMS, there was too much “good” about MAPCON to let it slip off the list.
 And, in doing so, this other system would “win” because it had a “timecard” option?